-“We’re going to put our trust in teachers rather than algorithms”, the Education Secretary said.
+“We’re going to put our trust in teachers rather than algorithms”, the education secretary said.

 Many independent schools have already made changes to their entrance exams this year.
-We highly recommend discussing the latest update directly with schools for more information.
+We highly recommend discussing the latest update directly with the schools for more information.

-13+ Common Entrance exams are assessed by the Independent Schools Examination Board (ISEB), which is independent of Ofqual.
+13 Plus Common Entrance exams are assessed by the Independent Schools Examination Board (ISEB), which is independent of Ofqual.
 The ISEB has not yet said whether the exams will still go ahead as planned.